JedWatson/classnames/CONTRIBUTING.md

 [JSPerf](http://jsperf.com) test and link to it from your issue / PR.
 * Tests must be added for any change or new feature before it will be accepted.

-A benchmark utilitiy is included so that changes may be tested against the current published version.
-To run the benchmarks, `npm install` in the `./benchmarks` directory then run `npm run benchmarks` in the package root.
+A benchmark utility is included so that changes may be tested against the current published version.
+To run the benchmarks, run `npm install` in the root directory then run `npm run benchmarks` in the `./benchmarks` directory.

-Please be aware though that local benchmarks are just a smoke-signal; they will run in the v8 version that your node/iojs uses, while classNames is _most_ often run across a wide variety of browsers and browser versions.
+Please be aware though that local benchmarks are just a smoke-signal; they will run in the v8 version that your local Node.js uses, while classNames is _most_ often run across a wide variety of browsers and browser versions.

+It is recommended to test possible regressions in performance in all major browsers.
+This can be done by running `npm run benchmarks-browserify` in the `./benchmarks` directory.